 The moments that work best in the film are the sequences where we see Sammy process some aspect of his reality through film.
 It is always enrapturing to see these actors stare at moving images, as if the divine is speaking to them from on high.
 There’s one particular scene in which Sammy learns something important about his mother that stands among the upper tier of Spielberg’s great scenes.

 One quirk of the film — I’m not sure whether to label it a “flaw” — is that it is totally dependent upon the viewer’s knowledge that this is “A Steven Spielberg Film!”
 It doesn’t especially stand on its own because it’s not really designed to: You watch The Fabelmans with the context that this is a movie made by one of the great directors looking back on his path to his art.
 I can’t even fathom going in blind, stumbling upon it on cable and wondering what’s the big deal about this protagonist making rinky-dink movies.
-It’s a recursive film — a movie about a guy who loves movies making movies made by a guy who loves movies and makes movies.
+It’s a Russian nesting doll of cinema — a movie about a guy who loves movies making movies made by a guy who loves making movies.

 The very final scene in particular is victim to this.
 It is dependent not just on your knowledge of Spielberg, but of two other great directors, and if you are not in immediate awe of all of the involved parties, it’s going to come across as a bit of a head-scratcher.
 In context, it’s quite moving, genuinely capturing a feeling a reverence for the giants of cinema past whose shoulders are necessary for the creators of today.

 I like The Fabelmans a lot.
-I wish I loved it because I am quite fond of the idea of it — a summation and late-career thematic retrospective of a life devoted to the craft.
+I wish I loved it because I am quite fond of the idea of it — a summation and late-career thematic retrospective of a life devoted to the craft told via coming-of-age epic.
 Yet I don’t quite adore it as a complete package.
 It’s a bit too clunky and obvious when it relies on words.
 But when it soaks in Spielberg’s images — a crashing train, a dancing woman, a walk to the horizon — it’s transcendent.

 - Review Project: 2022: Year in Film